 Enthalpy is a measure of the total energy of a thermodynamic system.
-It includes the internal energy , which is the energy required to create a system, and the amount of energy required to make room for it by displacing its environment and establishing its volume and pressure .
-Enthalpy is a thermodynamic potential .
-It is a state function and an extensive quantity.
+It includes the system's internal energy and thermodynamic potential (a state function), as well as its volume and pressure (the energy required to "make room for it" by displacing its environment, which is an extensive quantity).
 The unit of measurement for enthalpy in the International System of Units (SI) is the joule, but other historical, conventional units are still in use, such as the British thermal unit and the calorie.
 The enthalpy is the preferred expression of system energy changes in many chemical, biological, and physical measurements, because it simplifies certain descriptions of energy transfer.
 Enthalpy change accounts for energy transferred to the environment at constant pressure through expansion or heating.
 The total enthalpy, H, of a system cannot be measured directly.
 Enthalpy